 Dia de los Muertos – Day of the Dead

-Dia del los Muertos (Day of the Dead) in Mexico is a time to honour deceased family and friends.
+Dia del los Muertos (Day of the Dead) in Latin America is a time to honour deceased family and friends.
 In the pre-Spanish era of central and southern Mexico, Dia de los Muertos was celebrated by indigenous groups in early summer.
 However, the date was moved to coincide with All Saints Eve/Day (aka All Souls Day) as Spanish colonialists introduced Catholicism.
 Due to it’s proximity to Samhain/All Souls Day and skull decorations, customary visits to cemeteries etc, Dia de los Muertos has been incorrectly compared to Halloween.
-The Mexican celebration is not intended to be scary, but a time of remembrance and celebration as living people are reunited for one day with their loved ones passed.
+The celebration is not intended to be scary, but a time of remembrance and celebration as living people are reunited for one day with their loved ones passed.
 It dates back to the Aztecs who honoured the leader of the underworld, Mictlantecuhtle and his wife Mictlancihuatl during the festival.
 In fact, the holiday is so unique, in 2008, UNESCO recognized Dia de Muertos as Intangible Cultural Heritage of Humanity.

 Common rituals of the three-day event include building ofrendas, private altars to honour the deceased with sugar skulls (calaveras), candles, marigolds, food and drink.
 Similar items are also left on graves.
 Pan de muerto is a slightly sweet bread made for the occasion.

 Experience: The best places to experience Dia de los Muertos in Mexico are Oaxaca City, Chiapa de Corzo, Merida, San Miguel de Allende, and Lake Patzcuaro.
+Guatemala has significant celebrations including Santiago Sacatepequez, where giant, hand-painted kites are flown in El Festival de Barriletes Gigantes.
+In the US, try Olvera St in Los Angeles; Tucson, Arizona; and St Antonio, Texas.

 Greetings: No greeting is traditionally used for Dia de Muertos.